gov-cy/staging-govcy-design-system-docs/README.md

     "tags" : "styles", // Category name
-    "showCategoryMenu" : true, // Indicate whether to show the category side menu "showIndexInCategoryMenu" : false // Indicate whether to add the root page in the side menu }
+    "showCategoryMenu" : true, // Indicate whether to show the category side menu "showIndexInCategoryMenu" : false // Indicate whether to add the root page in the side menu "showTitle" : true, // Indicate whether to show the title "showBeforeMain" : true // Indicate whether to show the before main section (which shows the version) }
 ```
 3. Create a file under that folder named `index.md` for the **root page**.
 For example: